ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/single_variables.rst

   {doc_url}

-This variable will be substituted with the URL found in **URL to Documentation Directory** under :menuselection:`Settings --> URL and Path Settings`.
+This variable will be substituted with the user guide URL.

 elapsed\_time
 -------------